FOR ALL NUMBERS DIAL PONTEFRACT AREA CODE (01977):

 They are available in all Enclosures at a cost of £3 or can be bought in advance at the reduced cost of £2.

 The full printed Racecard contains lots of information:

-Therefore it’s a really important booklet that can make the day run smoothly for all racegoers.
+It’s a really important booklet that can help to make the day run smoothly for all racegoers.

 The Racecard is designed to help you through the day and maximise your enjoyment.